 How Often Should You Shop For Car Insurance?

-It can also be a good idea to shop for car insurance every six months even if you’re happy with your policy.
+It can also be a good idea to shop car insurance every six months even if you’re happy with your policy.
 Who knows?
-Maybe a competitor just lowered its prices, or a new company recently entered your local market.
+Maybe a competitor just lowered its prices or a new company recently entered your local market.
 While you can get a loyalty discount for being with the same insurance company over a long period, you might save more by switching.

 How Many Quotes Should You Compare?

-Comparing three quotes from insurers in your area gives you a good idea of what’s out there, though you could compare more.
+Comparing car insurance quotes from insurers in your area gives you a good idea of what’s out there, though you could compare more.
 If you’re feeling energized, try to go for five to seven providers.
 Remember, try to compare apples to apples.
 Don’t compare auto insurance with $25,000 in property damage coverage to a policy with $100,000 in coverage.

 Providers To Consider When Shopping For Car Insurance